vegaprotocol/vega.xyz/content/connect/_index.md

 ---

 # Community forum
-Sign up to our forum to take part in regular AMA sessions, discuss markets you'd like to see one day, or just say hi.
+Join our forum to take part in regular AMA sessions, discuss markets you'd like to see one day, or just say hi.
 No pressure, though.
 If you just want to read along with what's going on, we're happy to have you!

 [Visit community.vega.xyz.](https://community.vega.xyz)